Position of the Sun

-The position of the Sun in the sky is a function of both the time and the geographic location of observation on Earth's surface.
+The position of the Sun or the direction of the Sun in the sky is a function of both the time and the geographic location of observation on Earth's surface.
 As Earth orbits the Sun over the course of a year, the Sun appears to move with respect to the fixed stars on the celestial sphere, along a circular path called the ecliptic.

-Earth's rotation about its axis causes diurnal motion, so that the Sun appears to move across the sky in a Sun path that depends on the observer's geographic latitude.
-The time when the Sun transits the observer's meridian depends on the geographic longitude.
+Earth's rotation about its axis causes diurnal motion, so that the Sun appears to move across the sky in a Sun path that depends on the observer's latitude.
+The time when the Sun transits the observer's meridian depends on the longitude.

-To find the Sun's position for a given location at a given time, one may therefore proceed in three steps as follows:
+To find the Sun's position for a given geographic location at a given local time, one may proceed in three steps: